Acts 8

 Acts 8:4-8The Scattered Ones Preach the Word

 4Therefore they that were scattered abroad went every where preaching the word.
 5Then Philip went down to the city of Samaria, and preached Christ unto them.
 6And the people with one accord gave heed unto those things which Philip spake, hearing and seeing the miracles which he did.
-7For unclean spirits crying with loud voice came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed.
+7For unclean spirits, crying with loud voice, came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed.
 8And there was great joy in that city.

 Philip appears here as a deacon (Acts 6), not an apostle.
 Yet he goes to Samaria - enemy territory.
 The Jews did not eat with Samaritans, did not speak with them, did not go near them.
 Philip preaches Christ to them without hesitation.
 The barriers that centuries of history built, the Spirit begins to dismantle.
-Samaria itself - the city Philip enters - was excavated by the Israel Antiquities Authority and is now known as Sebaste, revealing the architecture and religion of first-century Samaria2.
+Samaria itself - the city Philip enters - was excavated by the Israel Antiquities Authority and is now known as Sebaste, revealing the architecture and religion of first-century Samaria.

 The possession and deliverance are real.
 Unclean spirits cry out and leave.
 The lame walk.
 The text does not spiritualize or soften these acts.
 Philip's preaching is accompanied by genuine power over darkness.